-SAM-e: Depression will hurt your sex life.
-Treatment (therapy, exercise, and for some people, medication) can help.
+SAM-e: Depression can hurt your sex life.
+Treatment (therapy, exercise, and, for some people, medication) can help.
 But some antidepressants may lower your libido, too.

 SAM-e (S-adenosyl methionine) is a chemical that your body makes.
 Some studies show that it can help mild to moderate depression without sexual side effects.
 It might also boost the effects of some prescription antidepressants.

 Don’t mix SAM-e with your antidepressants without your doctor’s supervision.
 Taking the supplement along with some antidepressants can cause serious side effects.
 High doses might upset your stomach and cause insomnia, dizziness, and headache.